Sign In Register

 Healthcare Facilities13

-Fargo has an average annual temperature of 66°F (19°C).
+Fargo enjoys a temperate climate with an average annual temperature of 66°F (19°C).
 Winters average 51°F in January while summers reach 80°F in July.
-Annual precipitation is 52.6 inches.
+The area gets 306 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 52.6 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 44.
+The city sits at an elevation of 110 feet.

 Temperature